abinit/abinit/doc/tutorial/gstore.md

 or automatically filtering the bands in transport calculations.

 However, this strategy also has important drawbacks.
-The electron–phonon matrix elements must be recomputed from scratch every time a new physical quantity is evaluated.
+The e-ph matrix elements must be recomputed from scratch every time a new physical quantity is evaluated.
-More critically, there exist algorithms in which the same set of matrix elements is required multiple times.
+More critically, there exist algorithms in which the same set of e-ph matrix elements is required multiple times.
 A notable example is the VarPEq algorithm: here an external SCF loop is present, and at each iteration the code must evaluate terms that depend on a fixed set of e-ph matrix elements.

-To overcome this limitation, starting from this version, ABINIT now provides the capability to precompute the $\gkq$ matrix elements using a dedicated EPH sub-driver:
+To overcome this limitation, starting from version ??, ABINIT now provides the capability to precompute the $\gkq$ matrix elements using a dedicated EPH sub-driver that is activated using:

 [[optdriver]] 7   # Enter EPH code.
 [[eph_task]] 11   # GSTORE computation

 It is important to understand, however, that the user is now responsible for specifying how the $\kk$-mesh and $\qq$-mesh should be sampled and how symmetries should be applied to reduce the number of matrix elements.
-All variables controlling the GSTORE computation start with the gstore_ prefix.
+All variables controlling the GSTORE computation start with the `gstore_` prefix.
-Default values are provided and are generally well suited for standard electronic-structure workflows, but in many situations you may need to customize or override the default behavior depending on your specific use case.
+Default values are provided that are generally well suited for standard electronic-structure workflows, but in many situations you may need to customize or override the default behavior depending on your specific use case.
 This guide aims to help you understand how to select the appropriate options.